edersoncorbari/edersoncorbari.github.io/_posts/2017-07-23-qt-socket-server.md

 I had no need to encrypt the data that was transiting, but you can change it using the [QSslSocket](http://doc.qt.io/qt-5/qsslsocket.html) class if your data is stealthy.

 Regarding performance, it's still not a problem for me, but I'm doing tests, and in another moment I comment on that in a new post.
-It is easy to change and adapt, any doubt or improvement does not exist to contact me.
+It is easy to change and adapt.

 Programs that were used: